Major: Culinary Arts

 Outside of school, Cuzzone spent two seasons working as part of the kitchen team during the Chicago Bears home games as well as other on-site events.
 She also started her own cake and pastry business.

 “I will do anything from weddings and birthdays to baby and bridal showers,” she said.
 “Making people happy through food and knowing that I was able to help make their big day a little more special is incredibly rewarding.”

 Cuzzone earned two associate’s degrees in Culinary Arts and Baking and Pastry Arts.
 In 2014, she was named one of the College’s Outstanding Graduates.

 Instead of leaving campus, Cuzzone stayed at COD as part of the 3+1 program with Roosevelt University and earned her bachelor’s degree in Tourism and Hospitality Management.
 In 2015, she assisted the United States Pastry Olympic team for the Coupe du Monde (World Pastry Cup) in Lyon, France.
 The team took third place, the first time in 10 years that the U.S. was on the podium.

-After spending several years as the resident chef at Sur La Table in Naperville, where she also taught cooking classes, Cuzzone is now focusing on her own business, making custom cakes and pastries as well as catering.
-She also continues to teach, now at her alma mater – College of DuPage – as well as at Marcels in Glen Ellyn and the North American Pizza and Culinary Academy in Lisle.
+After spending several years as the resident chef at Sur La Table in Naperville, where she also taught cooking classes, Cuzzone is a chef instructor for Escoffier School of Culinary Arts and continues to teach at Marcels in Glen Ellyn.

 She is thankful for the education she received from COD.